 (e) current employment as a registered nurse in Singapore, with a minimum of 12 months experience.

-Completing the Bachelor of Nursing (Post-registration) will upgrade students' qualifications to be more competitive in the workplace.
+Completing the Bachelor of Nursing Post Registration (Singapore) will upgrade students' qualifications to be more competitive in the workplace.
 It then provides the opportunity to complete postgraduate study that can lead to a broader range of senior and management roles across the healthcare sector.

-Graduates of the Bachelor of Nursing (Post-registration) are equiped with a strong foundation in the discipline of nursing and are eligible to progress to the Bachelor of Nursing (Honours) or postgraduate studies.
+Graduates of the Bachelor of Nursing Post Registration (Singapore) are equiped with a strong foundation in the discipline of nursing and are eligible to progress to the Bachelor of Nursing (Honours) or postgraduate studies.
 Sydney Nursing School offers a range of advanced postgraduate courses in specialty areas, including cancer and haematology nursing, clinical nursing, clinical trials practice, emergency nursing, intensive care nursing, mental health nursing and nurse practitioner.
 Outstanding graduates may pursue a higher degree by research in the courses of Master of Philosophy and Doctor of Philosophy.